yamaceay/aot2/auktion.md

 - from: initiator
 	to: participant
 	action: accept-proposal
-# Propose again: publish LookingFor / ask Offer
+# Propose again: publish ask Offer
 - from: initiator
 	to: participant
 	action: cfp-2